axelarnetwork/axelar-docs/pages/dev/gmp.md

 To call chain B from chain A and send some tokens along the way, the user needs to call `callContractWithToken` on the gateway of chain A, specifying:

-- the destination chain
+- The destination chain.
-- the destination contract address to call
+- The destination contract address to call.
-- the payload to pass to the destination contract
+- The payload to pass to the destination contract.
-- the symbol of the token to transfer
+- The symbol of the token to transfer.
-- the amount of the token to transfer.
+- The amount of the token to transfer.

 As per snippet below.